Malta–Turkey relations

 Malta–Turkey relations are foreign relations between Malta and Turkey.
-Malta is represented in Turkey through its embassy in Ankara.
-Malta and its consulate–general in Istanbul.
+Malta is represented in Turkey through its embassy in Ankara and its consulate–general in Istanbul.
 Turkey is represented in Malta through its embassy in Valletta.
 Both countries are full members of the Council of Europe, the World Trade Organization and the Union for the Mediterranean.
 Turkey is a member of NATO.
-Malta is also not a member of NATO.
+Malta instead is not a member of NATO.

 Historical background

 Malta has a historical significance for the Turkish people as the place where Turgut Reis, a famous admiral of the Ottoman Navy, was killed during the Siege of Malta in 1565.
 There is a Turkish Military Cemetery at Marsa, which was commissioned by the Ottoman sultan in 1873.

 Political relations

 Malta is a European Union member since May 1, 2004 and Turkey is a candidate.
 These recent developments have helped to formalise diplomatic relations between the two countries.

 An Agreement of Mutual Promotion and Protection of Investments and a Memorandum of Understanding on the Establishment of the Political Consultative Mechanism between the two countries was signed in October 2003 in Antalya.